Measurement Component

 self.plot_lines = {"y": self.plot.plot(pen="g")}

-The resulting app should look like:
+The resulting app should look like this:

-Bonus 2: Improved Version
+Bonus 2: Extendable Dataset

 In the above example, we kept things simple.
 We made some modifications in this final version that has the following improvements: